KDE/digikam-doc/setup_application/metadata_settings.rst

     - **Write to item and XMP Sidecar** will touch both item and sidecar at the same time.
     - **Write to XMP sidecar for read-only item only** will handle sidecar for non-writable items only, as video or RAW files for example.

 Filename for the sidecars set to :file:`filename.ext.xmp`.
 For example, :file:`image1.dng` will have a sidecar file named :file:`image1.dng.xmp`.
-With the option **Sidecar file names are compatible with commercial programs** digiKam wiil create the XMP sidecar files with a compatible file name (:file:`image1.xmp`) used by many commercial programs.
+With the option **Sidecar file names are compatible with commercial programs** digiKam will create the XMP sidecar files with a compatible file name (:file:`image1.xmp`) used by many commercial programs.

 .. figure:: images/setup_metadata_sidecars.webp
     :alt: